ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 The Transport Parameters specified in {{draft-trammell-taps-interface}} may be used to sort branches in the following ways:

 * Interface Type:
-If the application specifies an interface type to be required, an implementation MUST purge all branches that correspond to paths over interfaces that do not match this type.
-Similarly, it MUST purge paths that correspond to interface types that the application prohibits.
 If the application specifies an interface type to be preferred or avoided, implementations SHOULD rank paths accordingly.
+If the application specifies an interface type to be required or prohibited, we expect an implementation to not include the non-conforming paths into the three.

 * Capacity Profile:
 An implementation may use the Capacity Profile to prefer paths optimized for the application's expected traffic pattern according to cached performance estimates, see {{performance-caches}}: